SWIFTSIM/swiftsimio/docs/source/getting_started/index.rst

   that do not store this variable in the snapshots (e.g. dark matter)
 + ``tqdm``, required for progress bars for some long-running tasks.
 If not installed no progress bar will be shown.
-+ ``py-sphviewer``, if you wish to use our integration with this visualisation code.

 Installing